New

 • background checks for onsite access

-• safety documentation and acknowledgements
+• safety documentation and acknowledgments

 Why This Trend Is Growing